telerik/kendo-react-inputs/docs/slider/api.md

 #### disabled `Boolean`*(default: "false")*

-The component will be disabled when set to `true`.
+Disables the Slider when set to `true`.